 - With a mesh sieve, sift almond flour and powdered sugar onto a piece of parchment paper, scraping any chunks through with a spatula.
 Discard any large pieces.
 Return mixture back to bowl and sift a second time.
 Set aside.

 - In a large bowl, use an electric mixer or stand mixer with whisk attachment to beat the egg whites on medium speed until it resembles cappuccino foam.

 - Slowly add in the granulated sugar, 1/3 at a time, while whisking on high speed.

-- When the meringue reaches soft peaks, use a toothpick to add in a small amount of red and yellow gel food colouring.
+- When the meringue reaches soft peaks, use a toothpick to add in a small amount of orange gel food colouring.

 - Continue whisking until meringue reaches stiff peaks.

 - Add in half of the sifted almond flour & powdered sugar mixture into the meringue.

 - Gently fold in with a rubber spatula until just incorporated.

 - Add in the rest of the almond flour mixture and continue folding.
 Press the batter up around the sides of the bowl and scrape back together in a folding motion to deflate some air out of the meringue.
 Stop folding when you can lift up the batter and drip it off the spatula in a figure 8 motion without the batter breaking.